japila-books/spark-sql-internals/docs/spark-sql-SQLContext.md

 `udf` method gives you access to `UDFRegistration` to manipulate user-defined functions.
 Functions registered using `udf` are available for Hive queries only.

-TIP: Read up on UDFs in link:spark-sql-udfs.adoc[UDFs -- User-Defined Functions] document.
+TIP: Read up on UDFs in spark-sql-udfs.md[UDFs -- User-Defined Functions] document.

 [source, scala]
 ----